materiaraiding/materiaraiding-old/tea.md

 As for everyone else - notice how in the bottom safe zones, each zone looks to be divided into 2 halves divided by the finger-like shape.
 The shared sentence and no debuffs will stack on the left, while the aggravated assaults hang around on the right, out of harm's way.

-Once Perfect Alexander finishes the long Fate Calibration Alpha cast, simply stay in your spot while doing the 2 sets of stillness or motion while all the debuffs resolve.
+Once Perfect Alexander finishes the long Fate Calibration Alpha cast, simply stay in your spot while handling the 2 sets of stillness or motion while all the debuffs resolve.

 Perfect Alexander becomes targettable again and will cast **Ordained Capital Punishment** on the highest emnity player (which should be the MT), which is a triple-hit tankbuster.
 Then, Perfect Alexander follows with **Ordained Punishment**, which is a single heavy tankbuster that leaves a **Physical Vulnerability Up**.